PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/5 Plans.md

 - Discover the holy sword in the knight's grave
 - Travel to Castle Arakhain, encounter w/ deceptive LoD agents
 - Discover the castle was ransacked, find leads/clues about the Church's history and goals.
-- Find clues/leads concerning the Day of Mourning and the Silver Flame, possibly find references to Varak
+- Find clues/leads concerning the Day of Mourning and the Silver Flame, possibly find references to Varak and his phylactery.
+- References to Lichdom and how it works, introduce the concept of phylacteries.

 ### Moments & Encounters